govau/notify-client-java/README.md

 There is a main class that can be used to test the integration.
 It is also useful to read this class to see how to integrate with the notification client.

-On a command line build the project with maven:
+On a command line build the project with Maven:

 `> mvn test`